Bicycle Plan and Pedestrian Infrastructure

-Jefferson County received a Transportation Improvement Program Grant of $275,000 to update the county’s Bike Plan.
-The county anticipates posting a request for proposals in early 2020.
-More information will be posted here as this project develops.
+Jefferson County received a Transportation Improvement Program Grant to update the County’s Bike Plan.
+The County anticipates selecting a consultant and kicking off this effort in November 2020.
+More information will be posted here as this project develops

 Please reference the Major Thoroughfare Plan for Roadway Templates; roadways assigned a Street Template have or are planned to have sidewalks.